comaps/website/content/_index.md

                     user: /images/sections/map-m-1.webp
             -
                 title: No Data Collection
                 description: The app is designed with privacy in mind - does not identify people, does not track you, and does not collect any information.
-CoMaps was also audited by  by <span class="text-icon"><svg viewBox="0 0 19 19"><use href="#icon-exodus"></use></svg> [Exodus](https://reports.exodus-privacy.eu.org/reports/app.comaps.google/latest/).
+CoMaps was also audited by <span class="text-icon"><svg viewBox="0 0 19 19"><use href="#icon-exodus"></use></svg> [Exodus](https://reports.exodus-privacy.eu.org/reports/app.comaps.google/latest/).
                 highlight:
                     text: Privacy by default
                     icon: static/images/icons/home/shield.svg